Live · NOAA SWPC · Updated every 30 min

 A live world map of aurora visibility paired with a cloud cover overlay so you can see where the sky is actually clear enough to look up.
 Green and brighter cells are where the aurora is most likely; the soft white haze is where clouds will block your view.

-Can you see it from where you are?
+Can you see the aurora from where you are tonight?

 Combines tonight's aurora activity, your latitude, and your local cloud cover into one answer.

-Kp index measures how active the planet's magnetic field is — higher numbers push the aurora oval further south.
+The Kp index measures how active the planet's magnetic field is — higher numbers push the aurora oval further south, closer to you.

-Hover anywhere — see if the aurora is happening
+Hover anywhere on the aurora oval — see if it's happening

 Reading the map